DonDebonair/pelican-bootstrap3/README.md

 ### Article info

 Set `SHOW_ARTICLE_AUTHOR` to True to show the author of the article at the top of the article and in the index of articles.
 Set `SHOW_ARTICLE_CATEGORY` to show the Category of each article.
+Set `SHOW_DATE_MODIFIED` to True to show the article modified date next to the published date.

 ### Custom CSS